kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/PowerBISecurity.md

 ## Dynamic Data Masking

 Dynamic data masking limits sensitive data exposure by masking it to nonprivileged users.
 Dynamic data masking can be configured on designated database fields to hide sensitive data in the result sets of queries.
-The underlying data in the database isn't changed, so it can be used with existing applications since masking rules are applied to query results.Dynamic data masking is complementary to other Fabric security features like row-level security & object-level security.A Warehouse Admin/Member/Contributor can apply this.
+The underlying data in the database isn't changed, so it can be used with existing applications since masking rules are applied to query results.Dynamic data masking is complementary to other Fabric security features like row-level security & object-level security.
+A Warehouse Admin/Member/Contributor can apply this.

 You can select from these existing [data masking rules](https://learn.microsoft.com/fabric/data-warehouse/dynamic-data-masking#define-a-dynamic-data-mask) to apply to your columns.